-If, elif and else statement in python allow us to perform different tasks depending on certain conditions.
+else statements in python allow us to perform different tasks depending on certain conditions.

 These are also known as conditional statements because they decide which statements should run and which should not.

-: perform this statement1 elif : perform this statement2 else: perform this statement3
+if <condition1>: perform this statement1 elif <codition2>: perform this statement2 elif <codition3>: perform this statement3 ... else: perform this last statement

-Let’s say, if a student gets more than or equal to 40 marks then he passes the examination or else he fails.
-This is how we can represent it in python using if and else.
+Let’s say if a student passes the examination if he or she gets more than or equal to 40 marks otherwise fails.
+This is how you can represent it in python using if and else:

 if marks >= 40: print("Pass") else: print("Fail")

 x=3 if x==2: print("value of x is 2") elif x==3: print("value of x is 3") else: print("value of x is not matching")

 Output: value of x is 3

 def greet(role): if role == "prime minister": print("Hello Sir!") elif role == "soldier": print("Yes Sir!") elif role == "programmer": print("I can hack NASA with HTML!") greet("programmer")